Bernese Mountain Dog in an Apartment

 Noise Level

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Bernese Mountain Dogs have particular requirements based on their large size, heavy shedding level, and genetic predispositions to cancer and hip dysplasia.
+Three variables drive daily care for Bernese Mountain Dogs: their large size, their heavy shedding level, and their breed-associated risk of cancer and hip dysplasia.

 Exercise Solutions